How to plan your baby’s schedule to work with everyone else in the family. Learn an easy process to set up a Babywise schedule that will work!

-I recently created a new schedule, and it was definitely the most difficult to work out and balance that I have ever done.
-In case you are wondering, the second most challenging time for me was when Kaitlyn was born and I was figuring out how to balance two little children at the same time.
+My second-most challenging time in creating a new schedule was when Kaitlyn (my second child) was born and I was figuring out how to balance two little children at the same time.

+My most difficult time creating a schedule was when McKenna (my third child) was 5 months old.
 We had some new things that were about to start happening, like playgroup, piano lessons, dance class, and Kindergarten.
-I had some new things to juggle, while still wanting to make sure McKenna, as the baby, got the attention she needed for things like blanket time.
+I had some new things to juggle, while still wanting to make sure McKenna, as the baby, got the attention she needed for things like blanket time and naps.

 How to Plan Your Babywise Schedule

-I now plan to use these schedules for a month or so, tweaking as needed.
 A schedule will rarely be perfect from its first creation.
 You will realize some things make sense in different orders or for different amounts of time.
 You always want to be evaluating and willing to change things that don’t work.
+Tweak as necessary.